Signet Jewelers (SIG)

 Chief Operating and Financial Officer

-Joan Hilson is the Chief Operating and Financial Officer of Signet Jewelers, a position she was promoted to after joining as CFO in April 2019.
-She has over 35 years of experience in retail corporate finance leadership.
-Hilson's extensive background includes serving as Chief Financial and Operating Officer of David's Bridal from 2014 to 2019, CFO of American Eagle Outfitters from 2005 to 2012, and CFO of the Victoria's Secret stores division at Limited Brands.
-Earlier in her career, from 1985 to 1992, she was the Controller of Sterling Jewelers, which later became Signet Jewelers, during a period when the company grew from 100 to approximately 1,000 stores.
-She also serves on the board of Advance Auto Parts.
+Joan Hilson serves as the Chief Operating and Financial Officer of Signet Jewelers.
+She joined Signet as CFO in April 2019, with her role expanding to include Chief Operating Officer in November 2024.
+Ms. Hilson has over 35 years of experience in retail corporate finance leadership.
+Prior to Signet, she was the Chief Financial and Operating Officer of David's Bridal from March 2014 to February 2019.
+She also served as the CFO of American Eagle Outfitters from 2005 to 2012 and held various leadership positions, including CFO of the Victoria's Secret stores division, within L Brands.
+Earlier in her career, Ms. Hilson started at Coopers & Lybrand and then worked at Sterling Jewelers, where the company grew significantly from 100 to approximately 1,000 stores during her tenure.
+She currently serves on the board of Advance Auto Parts.

 Karen Cho